 What do your monthly dues buy you?
 Does it include payment for:

 - Cable TV

 - Ground maintenance and gardeners

 - Assigned or underground parking (and the number of spaces)

 - Gate access

-How do the fees compare to fees charged by other condos in the area?
+How do the fees compare to other similar HOA fees in the area?
 I sold a condo in an older complex where the dues were $120.
 Remodeled condos around the corner were selling with dues of $190.
 The main difference between the two complexes was the remodeled units had stainless steel appliances and granite kitchen counters.
 So I ask buyers, "Is it worth $70 a month to you to own stainless steel appliances?"
 For some buyers, that answer is "yes."

 Who Manages the Complex?

 Larger complexes require professional management.
 It might cost more to hire a professional company, but in the long run, it tends to save money.
 Professional managers wield more bargaining power when negotiating for services such as bids for gardeners or general maintenance because they represent such a larger number of complexes.